|

 For this project, Demian was producer, director, voice talent, puppet-maker, and puppeteer.

 To our knowledge, this was the first presentation of Jarry’s puppet show in America.
-UBU was commissioned as part of a DADA Festival that took place during the summer of 1971 on the five college campuses in the Amherst area: Amherst College, Hampshire College, University of Mass., Mount Holyoke, and Smith College.
+UBU was commissioned as part of a DADA Festival that took place during the summer of 1971 on the five college campuses in the Amherst area.
+UBU played at Mount Holyoke (May 8), Amherst College (May 9), Hampshire College (May 10), Smith College (May 11), and University of Massachusetts (May 12).